George Berkeley famously asked the philosophical question, “If a tree falls in a forest and no one is around to hear it, does it make a sound?”

 Launch customer surveys

-Not sure what customers want to see?
+Not sure what potential customers want to see?
 Ask them!
 Use email and your website to launch customer surveys and gather real-time feedback from your subscribers.
-Google, for example, includes a call-to-action at the end of its emails inviting readers to provide their thoughts and suggestions for the search giant’s marketing efforts:
+Google, for example, includes a call-to-action at the end of its emails inviting readers to provide their thoughts and suggestions for the search giant’s target marketing efforts:

 Create an easy-to-use preference center